Modular DNA origami-based electrochemical detection of DNA and proteins

 To explore the effect of the lily pad linker length on sensor performance, we synthesized and tested double-stranded DNA linkers of three different lengths: 332, 1037, and 2983~bp (Figure~2B).
-We challenged these lily pads with 500~pM of \textit{xy} ssDNA analyte; all three sensors exhibited similar behavior (Fig.~2B; blue, red, and yellow data) in terms of baseline signal (0.05$\pm$0.01~nA), initial on-signal kinetics ($\sim$0.1~nA/min up to 10 min), and endpoint signal (2.5$\pm$0.2~nA).
+We challenged these lily pads with 500~pM of \textit{xy} ssDNA analyte; the average behavior of all three sensor types was similar (Fig.~2B; blue, red, and yellow data) in terms of baseline signal (0.17$\pm$0.07~nA), initial on-signal kinetics ($\sim$0.09~nA/min up to 10 min), and endpoint signal (1.49$\pm$0.08~nA).
 Given these results, we arbitrarily chose to use the 1037~bp linker for all subsequent experiments.

 Figure~2C shows the sensor response to increasing concentrations of DNA analyte.
 For times less than an hour, both signal and signal kinetics (the rate of signal growth) increase monotonically with concentration.
 After an hour, two behaviors are observed: (1) signal for analyte concentrations less than 5~nM continues to increase, and (2) signal for an analyte concentration of 5~nM undergoes a surprising decrease.
 This bifurcation in behavior is reminiscent of the ``high dose hook effect''\cite{HighDoseHookBook2013} which occurs when excess analyte saturates both binders of a sandwich sensor, preventing sandwich formation and decreasing signal.
 Because the present hook effect emerges over the course of a time-based sensorgram, we term it the ``kinetic hook effect'' (see Supplementary Information Section~6 for discussion).